Blaqadonis/human_action_recognition_app/README.md

 ### 4. Batch mode (Scheduling with Prefect Orion server)

 1. Navigate to ```batch```.
-Ensure that your testing batch files; the image files directory which you must name ```test```, and their annotations (.csv) are present here.
+Ensure that your testing batch files, that is the file directory which you must name ```test```, and their annotations (.csv) are present here.
 For this project, I will be using ```test``` and  ```Testing_set.csv``` files that are available.
 Please explore the content of these two files if you will be using a different testing batch to understand how to structure your files.
 You have to provide a reference path for your logs and reports after every scheduled deployment completes.
 For easy reference, let us call it ```logger-path```.
 It can be any external data storage like S3 bucket, or Azure Blob Storage; it will work fine.
 You can also create a new directory on your local machine and note down whatever name you call it.
 You will be needing this name for all your batch runs.

     **Your run will not be completed if you omit any part of this step.**